What do I need to know to Travel to Cuba?

-Does my insurance cover medical expenses while in Cuba?
+Does my insurance cover medical expenses whilst in Cuba?

-Does Medicare cover medical expenses while in Cuba?
+Does Medicare cover medical expenses whilst in Cuba?

-It is advisable to check with your Medicare provider prior to departure to ensure that you are covered while travelling in Cuba.
+It is advisable to check with your Medicare provider prior to departure to ensure that you are covered whilst travelling in Cuba.

 Is there additional medical and/or travel insurance that I can buy through Norwegian Cruise Line?

 Yes.
 Norwegian Cruise Line will offer additional medical and/or travel insurance to guests at an additional fee.

 Is it safe to travel in Cuba?